Nitro Software

-Nitro Pro is a Portable Document Format (PDF) editing application and electronic signature software.
+Nitro PDF Pro is a Portable Document Format (PDF) editing application and electronic signature software.

 History

-Nitro Software was founded in Melbourne, Australia to developed PDF software as an alternative to Adobe Acrobat.
+Nitro Software was founded in Melbourne, Australia in 2005 to develop an alternative PDF software to Adobe Acrobat.

 In 2015, the company had sold 1 million licenses.

 In June 2021, the company acquired PDFPen, a PDF editing app for Mac, iPad, and iPhone.

 Controversy

-In May 2025, the company sent a letter to all owners of perpetual licenses older than version 13, informing them that their previously lifetime license will be deactivated unless they 'upgrade' to a subscription model.
+In May 2025, the company sent a letter to all owners of perpetual licenses older than version 13, informing them that their previously lifetime license will be deactivated unless they upgraded to a subscription model.

 As of June 2025, Nitro Software was graded F by the Better Business Bureau for the company's failure to respond to customer complaints.
 As a result, Nitro Software is no longer rated by Better Business Bureau.